mathebuddy/mathebuddy/README.md

   <!-- In case of Java Errors, run `export JAVA_HOME=/Applications/Android\ Studio.app/Contents/jbr/Contents/Home` and then run `flutter doctor` again.-->

-### Getting mathe:buddy
+### Getting MatheBuddy

-You now need to clone the following _mathe:buddy_ repositories.
+You now need to clone the following _MatheBuddy_ repositories.
 Replace `YOUR_FAVORITE_DIRECTORY` by a local directory on your disk.

 > TIP: use [GitHub Desktop](https://desktop.github.com) to clone the repositories (refer to the end of this document).